 Then I saw the sheet metal, file and sand it smooth to get out the rough edges, solder it together, and oxidize the metal with liver of sulfur.

 You're probably wondering what types of metal I work with.
 I have been working with raw copper and solid brass since 2018, and now I work mainly with sterling silver.
-I love them all, pairing metals with different color stones.
+I love them all, pairing metals with different color beach stones.
 Complimenting the stones with their metal really makes them stand out.

 Setting the stone into the metal is one of the last touches, making sure the bezel (strip of metal around the stone) is pushed down nice and tight around the stone so it doesn't jiggle or fall out.
 After setting, I will clean up the oxidation and polish the metal to a shine.